-When and How to Legally Change Your Nonprofit's Mission
+When and How to Legally Change Your Nonprofit Mission or Name

-- Is the problem we set out to solve still a problem?
+- Is the original problem we tackled still an issue?

-- Is the mission statement flexible enough to allow the organization to change and grow?
+- Does our mission statement give us enough flexibility so we can to change and grow?

 An example of a changing environment occurred when polio was eradicated in the U.S. by the Salk vaccine.
 The March of Dimes had been set up specifically to serve polio victims and search for a cure.
 As polio was gradually beaten back, the March of Dimes faced an evolving identity crisis.
 Should they go out of business or change the mission?
 The organization chose to change the mission, a wise decision since there was a robust infrastructure in place.
 The March of Dimes re-focused on preventing birth defects, premature birth, and infant mortality.

-Amendments to an organization’s mission statement will usually not jeopardize the organization’s 501(c)(3) tax-exempt status so long as the mission statement remains consistent with a tax-exempt purpose and the change is disclosed to the IRS on Form 990 or 990-EZ along with the amended organizational document.
-If the organization is not required to file an annual return, it may report the change to the EO (Exempt Organizations) Determinations Office.
+Amendments to an organization’s mission statement will usually not jeopardize the organization’s 501(c)(3) tax-exempt status so long as the mission statement remains consistent with a tax-exempt purpose and the change is disclosed to the IRS on Form 990 or 990-EZ along with the amended organizational documents.

 Impact on Donations